-Through its life, it has evolved many times.
+Throughout its life, it has evolved many times.
 It has been a body shop, a tool-and-die business, a car dealership, and apartments.
 If you rewind even more, it was a drug store around 1868.
 Before that, it was believed to have served as barracks for soldiers during the War of 1812.
-It was that chapter which provided the inspiration for the name of the property opened in the fall of 2016.
+It was that chapter that provided the inspiration for the name of the property opened in the fall of 2016: The Barracks Inn.

 I loved the fact that the rooms all had Nespresso Beverage Centers – a big notch above the usually types found in hotel rooms that are messy to use and don’t make very good coffee.
 For many people that first coffee in the morning is critical in order to get going.
 The stuff that comes out of the Nespresso provides the perfect amount of kick.

 The rooms (each one unique in its décor and design) are nice and big with plenty of space to spread out your stuff (which I am apt to do) and the beds are truly delicious with high-thread count Egyptian cotton linens, as well as pillows that I love so much that I ended up getting a pair for myself.
-Too often I found pillows are sad affairs – too mushy, deflated and flat like deflated balloons.
+Too often I found pillows are sad affairs: too mushy, deflated, and flat like half-empty balloons.
 These were ideal because you could stack a couple and sit upfront in bed to work on a laptop or watch television.

 My issues are pretty minor.
 The inn delivers on the big things.
 The service is friendly and efficient.
 The rooms are spotlessly clean, even the chrome bathroom fixtures were without a single spot.
 I was traveling solo, but I liked that the bathroom vanity had two sinks – perfect for couples.
 The shower had a great rainfall feature, too.